 * Methods can be applied without any options.
 WRC-19 may decide to apply any of these options or others not already stated in this Report.

+[Editor’s note: Due to the lack of time, the following section 2/1.16/4.1 for the frequency band 5 150-5 250 MHz was not discussed at the November 2017 meeting and will be reviewed during the May 2018 meeting.
+Contributions from input Documents 5A/533, 5A/537, 5A/542, 5A/587 and 5A/603 are clearly marked below.]

 2/1.16/4.1 For the frequency band 5 150-5 250 MHz

-[In light of real-world, operational experience of some administrations, Method C is applicable.
-Technical conditions for WAS/RLANs can be adjusted to allow WAS/RLAN operations at higher e.i.r.p. levels and without indoor-only restriction, provided that appropriate measure are implemented to protect non-GSO MSS feederlinks and all WAS/RLAN station unwanted emissions outside of the 5 150-5 250 MHz band shall not exceed an e.i.r.p. of −27 dBm/MHz.]
+In light of real-world, operational experience of some administrations, Method C is applicable.
+Technical conditions for WAS/RLANs can be adjusted to allow WAS/RLAN operations at higher e.i.r.p. levels and without indoor-only restriction, provided that appropriate measure are implemented to protect non-GSO MSS feeder links and ARNS systems [and all WAS/RLAN station unwanted emissions outside of the 5 150-5 250 MHz band shall not exceed an e.i.r.p. of −27 dBm/MHz].

+[Japan’s note: Regarding the limitation of unwanted emissions with the proposed e.i.r.p. density threshold of -27 dBm/MHz, it is necessary to evaluate the value of the threshold and whether the value should be included in the conditions of Method C.]

+[USA: Changes to above paragraph are shown below to address Japan’s note.]

-[In light of real-world, operational experience of some administrations, Method C is applicable.
-Technical conditions for WAS/RLANs can be adjusted to allow WAS/RLAN operations at higher e.i.r.p. levels and without indoor-only restriction, provided that appropriate measure are implemented to protect non-GSO MSS feeder links and all WAS/RLAN station unwanted emissions outside of the 5 150-5 250 MHz band shall not exceed an e.i.r.p. of −27 dBm/MHz.]In light of real-world, operational experience of some administrations, Method C is applicable.
-Technical conditions for WAS/RLANs can be adjusted to allow WAS/RLAN operations at higher e.i.r.p. levels and without indoor-only restriction, provided that appropriate measure are implemented to protect non-GSO MSS feeder links [and all WAS/RLAN station unwanted emissions outside of the 5 150-5 250 MHz band shall not exceed an e.i.r.p. of −27 dBm/MHz].[Method A (NOC) is applicable.]
+In light of real-world, operational experience of some administrations, Method C is applicable.
+Technical conditions for WAS/RLANs can be adjusted to allow WAS/RLAN operations at higher e.i.r.p. levels and without indoor-only restriction, provided that appropriate measure are implemented to protect non-GSO MSS feeder links and ARNS systems.
+For WAS/RLAN transmitters operating in the 5 150-5 250 MHz band, all unwanted emissions outside of the 5 150-5 350 MHz band shall not exceed an e.i.r.p. of −27 dBm/MHz].Method A (NOC) is applicable.
+There were numerous ITU-R sharing studies developed that led to the decisions of WRC-03 and WRC-12 to apply the provisions of Resolution 229 (Rev.WRC-12) to RLANs in this band and ITU-R studies to date in support of WRC-19 agenda item 1.16 have similarly shown the need to retain the Resolution 229 (Rev.WRC-12) requirements to ensure that non-GSO MSS feeder uplinks will continue to be adequately protected.

 2/1.16/4.2 For the frequency band 5 250-5 350 MHz